vick-noob/monke-nft-coupons/README.md

 💡 Features

-✅ Connect wallet using MetaMask
+✅ Connect wallet using MetaMask.
-✅ Mint individual NFT coupons — each with unique metadata ✅ Interact with deployed CouponNFT smart contract
+✅ Mint individual NFT coupons — each with unique metadata.
+✅ Interact with deployed CouponNFT smart contract.
-✅ Fully compatible with Ethereum Sepolia testnet
+✅ Fully compatible with Ethereum Sepolia testnet.
-✅ Clean and minimal user interface
+✅ Clean and minimal user interface.

 ---